slatedocs/slate/source/includes/_usecases.md

 ## Banks
 Bank Product enables banks to build TransferWise payments seamlessly into their own desktop and mobile apps.
-Banks can enhance their own native user experience and only use TransferWise payments API in the background.
+Banks can build their own native user experience and use TransferWise API only in the background.

 **Why should my bank do it?**